KadirYazadzhi/ZCracker/README.md

-# 🚀 ZCracker - High-Performance Archive Brute Forcer 🔓
+# 🚀 ZCracker - Archive Brute Forcer 🔓

 ## 🔍 Overview
 ZCracker is a ⚡ multi-threaded brute-force tool designed to crack password-protected ZIP archives efficiently.
 It utilizes **asynchronous programming** and **parallel processing** to maximize performance, making it significantly faster than traditional brute-force methods.